jasonalshamary/hungryadmin/content/pages/resume.rst

   performance improvements to shared hosting product

-- Created and maintained thorough internal wiki documentation of the architectural design, business logic and operational processes of systems engineering
+- Created and maintained thorough internal wiki documentation of the architectural design, business logic, and operational processes of systems engineering

 - Member of Enterprise Linux Forum that presented open source alternatives,